Aalyahmonday/ytbplus/AltStore-(macOS-&-Windows).md

   - iCloud: https://updates.cdn-apple.com/2020/windows/001-39935-20200911-1A70AA56-F448-11EA-8CC0-99D41950005E/iCloudSetup.exe
 - An iOS/iPadOS that is running iOS 13+ _(because uYouPlus requires iOS/iPadOS 13+)_
 - An Apple account: you can use a spare account, but make sure that account was logged into a device before.
 Otherwise, you will get **_error_ _-22411_** (See https://github.com/rileytestut/AltStore/issues/175).
-- Honestly, I'm not a big fan of video tutorials.
-But Vanced Team made a good tutorial on how to install uYouPlus [here](https://www.youtube.com/watch?v=WgYmFMTZ6ho).

 ### Step:
 **1. Install iTunes and iCloud**